 Don’t like circular smartwatches?
 The GTS 2e packs similar hardware in an Apple Watch-like design.
 It also sports excellent battery life, supports tracking for up to six sports modes, a blood oxygen monitor, and a heart rate tracker.

 - No third-party apps

 - Zepp app needs a design overhaul

 Check out our full review to learn more about the Amazfit GTR 2e.

 Amazfit GTR 2 and GTS 2: The best at a discount

 This duo is good, but they can’t quite compete with the GTR 2e and GTS 2e.
 Like the latter, the GTS 2 packs a design inspired by the Apple Watch.
-Both the GTR 2 and GTS 2 sport offline voice assistants, which gives users another way of controlling their watches on the fly.
+The GTR 2 and GTS 2 sport offline voice assistants, giving users another way to control their watches on the fly.
 Both devices also pack AMOLED screens, plenty of battery life, and an array of sports tracking features.

 - Crisp, bright AMOLED display

 - Long battery life